vnminin/uci_covid_modeling/README.md

 # uci_covid_modeling

-This github contains code for generating situation reports on the dynamics and future trends of COVID-19 in Orange County, CA. The manuscript associated with this work is [here][], and the current Orange County situation report is [available here][].
+This github contains code for generating situation reports on the dynamics and future trends of COVID-19 in Orange County, CA. The manuscript associated with this work is [here][], and the current Orange County situation report is [available here](https://vnminin.github.io/uci_covid_modeling/).

 ## Methodology